KalaKit/KalaWindow/README.md

 	//that is required to be called so that
 	//the window system can initialize all its content KalaWindow::Initialize();

+	//this function is resposible for initializing
+	//and attaching the OpenGL context to the window Graphics::Initialize();

 	//make sure to also initialize the input system after it KalaInput::Initialize();